perepaul/laratickets-donald/README.md

 10. All users types should be able to update their.
 11. Admin users should be created via web or command line interface

 Normalize the use of core Laravel features such as Pagination, Gates, Commands, Eloquent eager loading etc. Using these advanced features can greatly impact our decision.

 ### Good Luck!

+#### How To Use

+1. Pull branch
+2. Run 'composer install'
+3. Run 'php artisan key:generate --ansi'
+3. Run migration and seed database
+4. Run 'php artisan create:admin' to create an admin
+5. Run the app